 The Wesfarmers Resources business owns and operates the Curragh coal mine in Queensland’s Bowen Basin.
 This mine primarily produces metallurgical coal for steel production and it also produces thermal coal for domestic power generation.

 Wesfarmers Resources also holds a 40 per cent interest in the Bengalla mine in New South Wales, producing thermal coal for power generation in international markets.
-This year, 2.2 per cent of our revenue came from our Resources division.
+This year, 1.5 per cent of our revenue came from our Resources business.

 The coal divestment debate

-Wesfarmers recognises that climate change, industry trends and long term customer trends mean we need to consider our exposure to the resources sector.
+Wesfarmers recognises that climate change, industry trends and long-term customer trends mean we need to consider our exposure to the coal sector.
 The impact of climate change has introduced the question of ‘stranded assets’ to the wider fossil fuel sector.
 The advent of international emissions reduction legislation suggests that fossil fuel demand could be subject to regulatory or economic barriers.

 Stranded assets discussions have focused on thermal coal (coal used in power generation) because metallurgical coal which is used in oxygen-based steelmaking has no current available substitute.